 Bachelor of Science in Communication (2 + 2)

-The Scripps College Bachelor Degree Completion Program in Communication is ideally suited for professionals in a variety of public, non-profit, and organizations who have positions that emphasize internal and external communication.
+The Scripps College Bachelor Degree Completion Program in Communication is ideally suited for professionals in a variety of public, non-profit, and organizations with positions that emphasize internal and external communication.

-The major is specifically tailored for individuals who have already completed an associate degree that will translate to Ohio University general education requirements.
+The major is specifically tailored for individuals who have already completed an associate degree that will translate to Ohio University’s general education requirements.
 The program is delivered in a flexible online format, requiring no face-to-face meetings.
-The Communication 2021-2022 Advising Guide will provide more details.

 Program Admission Requirements